Ptolemy XI Alexander II

 Ptolemy XI Alexander II (Πτολεμαῖος Ἀλέξανδρος, Ptolemaĩos Aléxandros) was a member of the Ptolemaic dynasty who ruled Egypt for a few days in 80 BC.
 He was a son of Ptolemy X Alexander I and Cleopatra Selene.

 Biography

 Ptolemy XI was born to Ptolemy X Alexander I and supposedly Cleopatra Selene.

 His uncle Ptolemy IX Lathryos died in 81 BC or 80 BC, leaving only his sole legitimate daughter as his heir, and so Cleopatra Berenice (= Berenice III) ruled alone for a time.

-However, Rome's Sulla wanted a pro-Roman ruler on the throne, and sent the young son of Ptolemy X to Egypt, displaying Ptolemy Alexander's will in Rome as supposed justification for this obvious interference.
+Rome's Sulla wanted a pro-Roman ruler on the throne, and sent the young son of Ptolemy X to Egypt, displaying Ptolemy Alexander's will in Rome as supposed justification for this obvious interference.

 The will also apparently required Ptolemy XI to marry Berenice III, who was his stepmother, cousin, and possible half-sister.

-However, nineteen days after the marriage, Ptolemy murdered his bride for unknown reasons, an unwise move since Berenice was very popular; Ptolemy was soon lynched by the citizens of Alexandria.
+Nineteen days after the marriage, Ptolemy murdered his bride for unknown reasons, an unwise move since Berenice was very popular.
+Ptolemy was soon lynched by the citizens of Alexandria.

 He was succeeded by his cousin Ptolemy XII, an illegitimate son of Ptolemy IX.